browserforensics

 DataFileFormatWhere inside

-Website visitsHistorySQLiteurls, visits
+Website visitsHistorySQLiteurls, visits, visit_source

 SearchesHistorySQLitekeyword_search_terms, urls